MHDLab/MHDLab.github.io/share/mat_cost.md

 ## LCOS Duration dependence

-Below is an interactive plot to explore how LCOS depends on duration for a fixed PE = 0.025$/kWh.
+Below is an interactive plot to explore how LCOS depends on duration for a fixed $C_{E,in}$ = 0.025\\$/kWh.
 Note: you have to move the sliders to initialize the visualization.

 {% include_relative lcos_duration.html %}